atolab/zhe/README.md

 A malformed message on input may result in a failure to continue decoding.
 In a stream-based system this may require resetting the connection if progress cannot be made for some time. (*Note*: this is something that will be changed, distinguishing between incomplete and invalid messages.)

+## Declaring Resources

+A resource with id *rid* and URI *uri* can be declared using:

+* bool **zhe\_declare\_resource**(zhe\_rid\_t rid, const char *uri)

+provided the use of URIs has been enabled by defining **ZHE\_MAX\_URISPACE** > 0.
+The return value indicates where the declaration was successful.
+Currently, a definition will be accepted if (1) *rid* is locally unknown and no local publications or subscriptions exist; or (2) if it is bound to *uri*.
+A declaration is sent to all peers, and the peers will store the definition internally if the same conditions are met.
+If the conditions are not met, an error will be reported back.

+Currently aborting a transaction will not result in removing any tentatively defined resources.
+This is most definitely a bug.

 ## Publishing data

 To publish data of a resource *rid* over a conduit *cid*, the